bisturi/bisturi/docs/reference/04_data_field.md

-The Data field is very simple.
-It is just a piece of bytes.
+The Data field is very simple, it is just a piece of bytes.
-The interesting part of Data is that its size can be defined by another field or can be determined by the presence of a token.
+The interesting part of Data is that its size in bytes can be defined by another field or it can consume all the string until it find a particular token or a regular expression's match.
-In that  case, the Data will consume all the string until it find the token which can be a simple byte, a more complex string or even a regexp.
+Even you can use a function to be called so you can return the size in runtime (unpacking time), but this will be shown later...

+For now, take the following example

 ```python
 >>> from bisturi.packet import Packet